aemxn/stylish-themes/lyn-gelap/README.md

 ### Issues:

-- not tested on other boards except /kopitiam/
+- Note tested on other boards except /kopitiam/
-- issue with post with formatted texts*: https://forum.lowyat.net/topic/5041690
+- Issue with post with formatted texts*: https://forum.lowyat.net/topic/5041690
-- issue with users signature*
+- Issue with users signature*
-- some fb embeds (iframe) cannot change color, I forced to show white
+- Some fb embeds (iframe) cannot change color, I forced to show white
-- inbox not yet implemented
+- Inbox not yet implemented
-- search in topics page not implemented
+- Search in topics page not implemented
-- many places lah not yet implemented
+- Many places lah not yet implemented

 **2lazy2fix*

 ### FAQ:

 1. Where do I find updates?
-    - Go to Stylus Manage and update this script
+    - Go to Stylus Manage and update this script, if there is any
-2. Who gonna maintain?
+2. Who is gonna maintain?
     - Me.
 As long as I still browse LYN during my entire lifetime.
 3. Are you trying to hack my compuater?
     - No